 Only 16 percent of eligible voters under the age of 30 cast ballots in the 2014 midterm elections.
-This year, public figures from Taylor Swift to Barack Obama have taken to social media to mobilize young people.
+Last year, public figures from Taylor Swift to Barack Obama took to social media to mobilize young people.
 But some experts say the long-term solution to low youth turnout is better civics education.

 Here & Now's Peter O'Dowd speaks with Nathan Bowling (@nate_bowling), who teaches government and human geography at Lincoln High School in Tacoma, Washington, and hosts the Nerd Farmer Podcast (@nerdfarmpod) on civics, education and culture.